evanwill/_drafts/_notes/pandoc.md

 [Pandoc](http://pandoc.org/), the "universal document converter", is a command line utility to convert between countless file types.
 I use it in my writing workflow to convert from [Markdown](https://evanwill.github.io/_drafts/notes/writing-markdown.html) to PDF.

-Check the docs for full [installation instructions](http://pandoc.org/installing.html), but basically you need to install Pandoc and a [LaTex](https://www.latex-project.org/about/) distribution.
+Check the docs for full [installation instructions](http://pandoc.org/installing.html), but basically you need to install Pandoc and a [LaTeX](https://www.latex-project.org/about/) distribution.
-Pandoc converts your Markdown and your Tex / LaTex distribution does the typesetting to create PDFs.
+Pandoc converts your Markdown and your Tex / LaTeX distribution does the typesetting to create PDFs.
 Here is everything necessary on Ubuntu Linux:

 ```